History of Keralam: Cheraman Perumal

 A portrait of the sword of the Zamorins of Kozhikode, related with the legend of Cheraman Perumals.

 The legend of Cheraman Perumals is the medieval tradition associated with the Cheraman Perumal (literally the Chera kings) of Kerala.
 The Cheraman Perumals mentioned in the legend can be identified with the Chera Perumal rulers of medieval Kerala (c.
 8th–12th century CE).
 The validity of the legend as a source of history once generated much debate among South Indian historians.
 The legend was used by Kerala chiefdoms for the legitimation of their rule (most of the major chiefly houses in medieval Kerala traced its origin back to the legendary allocation by the Perumal).
 According to the legend, Rayar, the overlord of the Cheraman Perumal in a country east of the Ghats, invaded Kerala during the rule of the last Perumal.
 To drive back the invading forces the Perumal summoned the militia of his chieftains (like Udaya Varman Kolathiri, Manichchan, and Vikkiran of Eranad).
 The Cheraman Perumal was assured by the Eradis (chief of Eranad) that they would take a fort established by the Rayar.
 The battle lasted for three days and the Rayar eventually evacuated his fort (and it was seized by the Perumal's troops).
 Then the last Cheraman Perumal divided Kerala or Chera kingdom among his chieftains and disappeared mysteriously.
 The Kerala people never more heard any tidings of him.
-Following this period, local administration and titles reportedly came under Namboothiri Brahminical authority, with allied local chieftains gaining prominence.
-According to MGS Narayanan, by the 13th century, all the rulers in Malabar had become the sons of Namboothiris, with the offspring being more compliant with Namboothiri authority.
-By this event in history, the Namboothiri men rose to unmatched power, fullfiling their own concept of 'Netra Nārāyaṇan', god walking on earth.
-The transfer of power to this new order, did not occur through direct warfare but rather during periods of imperial decline, when influence was gained through intrigue, manipulation, and a willingness to engage in any dirty practices.
-This dominance continued until the arrival of European colonial powers on the Malabar coast.

-The system was supported by the Namboothiri men, their concubines, and the offspring born out of those relationships, along with manipulation and mind games, not by valor or power.
-That is why, when Tipu Sultan came to Malabar, he faced no real resistance.
-At Chirakkal, the ruling family handed over their kingdom to the British and fled to Travancore.
-In Kozhikode, upon hearing this news, everyone escaped to South Kerala, and the zamorin king burned his palace and committed suicide.
 The Eradis of Nediyiruppu, who later came to be known as the Zamorins of Kozhikode, who were left out in cold during allocation of the land, was granted the Cheraman Perumal's sword (with the permission to "die, and kill, and seize").